|Aktivitets nivå :||Fotturer - Kultur & Tema reiser (komfort) - Sykkelturer|

 Cycle through the spectacular desert scenery of Jordan and visit the most impressive historical can UNESCO sites.

 After an initial briefing we transfer by bus for approximately 45 minutes to the ancient city of Jerash.
 Known in Roman times as Gerasa, Jerash is one of the best preserved examples of a Roman provincial town in the Middle East.
 It is a vast site with incredible ruins that enable you to almost visualise Roman life there, from the dramatic chariot racing to imagining the trading and bartering that went on along the colonnaded streets.
 After a good couple of hours absorbing the atmosphere of this incredible site we get back on the bus for a short transfer to the beginning of our ride, having lunch en route.
 When we arrive we will be introduced to the cycling team and our bikes.
-This afternoon we will cycle for approximately 3 and a half hours through the foothills of the Jordan Rift Valley and olive groves.
+This afternoon we will cycle for approximately 3 and a half hours through the foothills of the Jordan Rift Valley.
 This is the most fertile region of Jordan and also the most populated.
 We will wind our way down quiet roads and through small villages taking in the landscapes of this region.
 The cycling is on good roads and much of the time you will be descending.
 In places there may be some loose gravel that you will need to watch out for and there is one fairly long ascent.
 You will be briefed about the ride before you set off and the support vehicles will always be on hand.
-At the end of the ride we will leave the bikes for the day and transfer to Madaba.
+At the end of the ride we will leave the bikes for the day and transfer to Madaba, the 'city of mosaics'.
 The bus journey will take approximately 2 hours.
-There are a number of nice restaurants in Madaba for you to choose from as well as coffee and sweet shops for those of you that want to try your first mouth-watering taster of baklava.
-If you are on booked onto a Premium Departure then we will return to Amman for the night instead of Madaba.
-This will not change the day's itinerary at all, we will simply have a shorter transfer after the cycling.
-In the morning we will transfer to Madaba and continue the itinerary as normal.
+There are a number of nice restaurants in Madaba for you to choose from as well as coffee and sweet shops for those of you that want to try your first mouth-watering taster of baklava. * *

 In the morning we cycle to the north of the main city to Little Petra and the Siq Al-Barid.
 A classical temple stands guard outside the miniature siq, which is believed to have been an important suburb to the city of Petra itself.
 The narrow file, only some 350m long, is crammed with triclinia, water channels and cisterns; of particular note are the remains of painted frescoes on plaster dating from the 1st Century AD, which are to be found in one of the biclinia.